LeopoldoGurgel/easyshopbackend/README.md

     			}
 	To Add a new product, it is the same proceidure as to update it, but using a POST request.
 The same goes as to GET, POST or PUT categories or tags.

-## INSTALLATION
-1 - Make sure you have Insomnia and Node.js preinstalled on your machine.
-2 - Clone this application repository into a local folder in your computer.
-3 - On your command line, navigate to this application folder, and run the command <npm install> to install the required NPM packages.

-And that was it.
-YOu're all set to start using your new backend app.

 ## CONTRIBUTING
 You are welcome to help if you have any ideas to improve our project!
 If you want to do so, just follow these steps: